Judge's unorthodox approach has huge opioid settlement within reach

 A Reuters investigation showed that Polster has been more willing to seal documents than other judges involved in opioid litigation, raising concerns that important information about the crisis remains secret.
 Polster declined to comment on that report.

-The major drug distributors and retailers, including CVS Health Corp and Walmart Inc, took the rare step of trying to remove the judge from the case based on his appearance of bias, in part due to his unusual habit of discussing the case in the media and his push for a settlement.
+The major drug distributors and retailers, including CVS Health Corp <CVS.N> and Walmart Inc <WMT>, took the rare step of trying to remove the judge from the case based on his appearance of bias, in part due to his unusual habit of discussing the case in the media and his push for a settlement.
 An appeals court backed Polster.